Chevy Chase: Personal life

+Marriage and family

 Chase married Susan Hewitt in New York City on February 23, 1973.
 They divorced on February 1, 1976.
-His second marriage, to Jacqueline Carlin, was formalized on December 4, 1976 and ended in divorce on November 14, 1980; they had no children.
+His second marriage, to Jacqueline Carlin, was formalized on December 4, 1976, and ended in divorce on November 14, 1980; they had no children.

+Chase resided in Pacific Palisades, Los Angeles from 1980 until 1995 in a Tudor-style home.
+He was the Honorary Mayor of Pacific Palisades between 1986 and 1988.

 He married his third wife, Jayni Luke, in Pacific Palisades on June 19, 1982.
-He has three daughters with Luke.
-The couple resides in Bedford, New York.
+They have three daughters: Cydney, Caley, and Emily.
+The couple reside in Bedford, New York.

+Substance abuse

 In 1986, Chase was admitted to the Betty Ford Center for treatment of a prescription painkiller addiction.
 His use began after he experienced ongoing back pain related to the pratfalls he took during his Saturday Night Live appearances.
 In 2010, he said that his drug abuse had been "low level."

 He entered the Hazelden Clinic in September 2016 to receive treatment for alcoholism.

+Political views

-An active environmentalist and philanthropist, Chase holds liberal political views.
-He raised money for Bill Clinton in the 1990s; and for John Kerry in the 2004 presidential election.
-He mocked President George W. Bush during a speech at a People for the American Way benefit at the John F. Kennedy Center for the Performing Arts, where he referred to Bush as an "uneducated, real lying schmuck" and a "dumb fuck", which stunned the organizers and the crowd and which Norman Lear categorized as "utterly untoward."
+An active environmentalist and philanthropist, Chase is a political liberal.
+He campaigned for Democratic presidential nominees Bill Clinton in the 1990s, and John Kerry in 2004.

+In 2004, during a speech at a People for the American Way benefit at the John F. Kennedy Center for the Performing Arts he mocked Republican President George W. Bush, Kerry's opponent in the 2004 election, referring to Bush as an "uneducated, real lying schmuck" and a "dumb fuck".
+His comments upset both the organizers and the crowd.

+He endorsed Hillary Clinton's 2008 presidential campaign.

-Feud with Bill Murray
+Fight with Bill Murray

 While filming an episode of Saturday Night Live in 1978, Chase got into a fistfight with Bill Murray in John Belushi's dressing room.
 Murray and Chase's backstage brawl took place when Chase returned to host the show after his exit as a full-time cast member in 1976.
 Murray had reportedly made a derogatory comment about Chase's troubled marriage to Jacqueline Carlin, leading Chase to criticize Murray's physical appearance.
-SNL cast members Jane Curtin, Laraine Newman, and Gilda Radner witnessed the incident.
+The fight was witnessed by cast members Jane Curtin, Laraine Newman, and Gilda Radner.

-In a talk show appearance in 2021, Newman noted of the altercation, "it was very sad and painful and awful".
+In a talk show appearance in 2021, Newman noted of the altercation, "it was very sad and painful and awful."
 She went on to say, "I think they both knew the one thing that they could say to one another that would hurt the most and that's what I think incited it."
 Chase and Murray would later reconcile to star together in Caddyshack in 1980.

-Controversy

-Throughout the filming of Community seasons 1 through 4, Chase came into conflict with co-stars on account of racially insensitive remarks, including allegedly using a racial slur.
-Chase departed the show by mutual agreement with the network and his character was abruptly written out of the fourth season of Community.